kywe665/hudi/website/docs/compaction.md

 ---

 Compaction is executed asynchronously with Hudi by default.
-See the [synchronous compaction](/docs/compaction##synchronous-compaction) section below if you want to override the default.
+See the [synchronous compaction](/docs/compaction##synchronous-compaction)

 ## Async Compaction
 Async Compaction is performed in 2 steps: